Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 Fraud_screening             Result of the :term:`Fraud screening`.
 - scoring                   Total score assigned to the transaction (main risk indicator).
 - result                    The overall result of risk assessment returned by the Payment Gateway.Value must be a member of the following list.
-                              - pending    :rules were not checked
+                              - pending: rules were not checked
-                              - accepted   :transaction accepted.
+                              - accepted: transaction accepted.
-                              - blocked    :transaction rejected due to system rules.
+                              - blocked: transaction rejected due to system rules.
                               - :term:`challenged`  :transaction has been marked for review.
 - review                    The decision made when the overall risk result returns challenged.

 							An empty value means no review is required.
 							Value must be a member of the following list.
-                               - pending   :a decision to release or cancel the transaction is pending.
+                              - pending: a decision to release or cancel the transaction is pending.
-                               - allowed   :the transaction has been released for processing.
+                              - allowed: the transaction has been released for processing.
-                               - denied    :the transaction has been cancelled.
+                              - denied: the transaction has been cancelled.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Order                       Information about the customer and his order.
  - Id                        Unique identifier of the order as provided by Merchant.